gregorybesson/changelog-maker/README.md

 * `--quiet` do not print to `process.stdout`
 * `--all` process all commits since beginning, instead of last tag.
 * `--simple` will print a simple form, without additional Markdown cruft
+* `--beautifier` will print commits with version numbers as title
 * `--group` will reorder commits so that they are listed in groups where the `xyz:` prefix of the commit message defines the group.
 Commits are listed in original order _within_ group.
 * `--start-ref=<ref>` will use the given git `<ref>` as a starting point rather than the _last tag_.
 The `<ref>` can be anything commit-ish including a commit sha, tag, branch name.
 If you specify a `--start-ref` argument the commit log will not be pruned so that version commits and `working on <version>` commits are left in the list.
 * `--end-ref=<ref>` will use the given git `<ref>` as a end-point rather than the _now_.
 The `<ref>` can be anything commit-ish including a commit sha, tag, branch name.